 Google Sheets has changed the way we use spreadsheets.
 They have become fully collaborative, with multiple people able to contribute to one sheet at the same time—independent of location and device!
 All we need is a browser with an internet connection and we are good to go.
 While collaborative web-based tools can certainly make our lives easier, sometimes it can be very difficult to find certain solutions to big problems!

-Why Create Two-Way Connections Between Google Sheets?
+Why connect two Google Sheets?

 Let’s use a production facility that manufactures canned tomatoes as an example.
-To be able to produce the planned output, the facility personnel need to work in separate teams, but their efforts need to be synchronized.
+To be able to produce the planned output, the facility personnel needs to work in separate teams, but their efforts need to be synchronized.

 Each team has a specific set of tasks they are responsible for.
 The facility manager needs to monitor each of their activities at regular intervals.
 We can have that manager look after a centralized database that automatically distributes data to the facility operating teams.